GenaroBarrera/RocketNetV2/README.md

 Still need remove all references of the wingtips toys site. (ctrl-f all wingtips references to find them) Anything else not mentioned from the previous edit still hasn't been tackled.

+Edit 4/25/18
+Trouble Shooting (Getting Login and Checkout to work) Make sure you pull the latest version of our project.
+If you're reading this you probably have.

+Registering and Login should work on the website as is, to get Google login to you'll have to...
+Go to the project's solution explorer in visual studio, Right click on the project and go to properties, on the left there should be a web tab, click on it and go to project url, change the url to https://localhost:44300/ ctrl-s to save the change

+You may need to also install Microsoft.Owin 3.00 as well.
+I'm not entirely sure To do this once again right click on the project in the solution explorer in visual studio go to manage Nuget packages... and search for Microsoft.Owin install it, make sure to install the 3.0 version.
+(I'm not sure if version 3.00 matters tbh)

+If you're still having issues, with login or the checkout process let me know - Genaro